 Plastic does not biodegrade.
 Scientists are not totally sure how long it takes to go back into the earth in a healthy and happy way, but it surely will not even be in the lifetime of our great great great great great great great grandchildren.
 So, it seems wise to stop using this durable material for single-use items.

-Plastic Free July is a month-long challenge to avoid single-use plastics.
+Plastic Free is a challenge to avoid single-use plastics.
 It may seem daunting!
 To prepare for success, follow these simple steps:

 1. Audit your Trash